cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   Inputs:
-  - shares, a list of at minimum MIN_SIGNERS secret shares, each a tuple (i, f(i))
+  - shares, a list of at minimum MIN_SIGNERS secret shares, each a tuple (i, f(i)) where i is an identifier and f(i) is a Scalar

   Outputs: The resulting secret s, a Scalar, that was previously split into shares